Electrostatics/GIBS/README.md

 # GIBS: Grand Canonical Monte Carlo (GCMC) simulation program for simulating ion-biomolecule interactions with molecular solvent models

-The ionic environment of biomolecules strongly influences their structure, conformational stability, and inter-molecular interactions.
 GIBS is a Grand canonical Monte Carlo (GCMC) simulation program for computing the thermodynamic properties of ionic solutions and their distributions around biomolecules.
 GIBS implements algorithms that automate the excess chemical potential calculations for a given target salt concentration.
 GIBS uses a cavity-bias algorithm to achieve high sampling acceptance rates for inserting ions and solvent hard